 Chuck Gabriel, Capital Alpha Partners, talks about what Hillary Clinton's nomination means for the business community and potential voters.
 Clinton has to reach out to white, working-class voters, says Gabriel.

 Derek Halpenny, Bank of Tokyo-MUFJ, shares his thoughts on the Bank of Japan's decision to provide smaller-than-expected monetary easing.

 European bank stress tests are out on Friday but there is no specific pass or fall.
 CNBC's Wilfred Frost explains.

 Jim O'Sullivan, High Frequency Economics, weighs in on when the Fed is likely to raise rates and provides his outlook on the economy.
 Also O'Sullivan shares his thoughts on what's driving markets higher.

-The "Worldwide Exchange" crew discusses the morning's top attention-grabbing headlines, including an article written by Bob Greene in the Wall Street Journal titled, "Muhammad Ali and the Pinnacle of Confidence."
+The "Worldwide Exchange" crew discusses some of the morning's top attention-grabbing headlines, including an article in The Wall Street Journal written by Karl Rove titled "The Democratic Bash Won't Matter."